-These donors are keen to support a wide range of projects in Todmorden that will make a difference to the lives of the beneficiaries.
-A wide range of projects and activities can be funded from this Fund and applicants should show how their project will improve people’s lives and represent good value for money.
+The donors are keen to support a wide range of projects in Todmorden that will make a difference to the lives of the beneficiaries.
+Applicants should show how their project will improve people’s lives and represent good value for money.
 Awards will usually be up to £1,000.

 Halifax Courier Fund

 The Halifax Courier Fund has a particular emphasis on supporting community projects demonstrating real benefits for local young people.
 Awards of up to £2,000 are available to help communities meet local need.